Pumpkin Patch Tarantula – Hapalopus Sp. Columbia

 The Columbian Pumpkin Patch is native to the Columbian regions.

-Preferred natural habitat
+Preferred natural habitat of the Pumpkin Patch Tarantula

 Like we already mentioned, the Pumpkin Patch spiders are indigenous to the Torrid regions of Columbia.
 The climate here changes with the elevation, and the typical average temperature ranges from 24 degrees to 27 degrees Celsius.
 There is slight seasonal variation, and the temperature is usually warm and dry.